 - A pencil case to house and protect all your stationery

-- For maths a scientific calculator would be useful.
+- A scientific calculator.
 The maths team recommend a Casio fx-83GTX

-- A school bag to hold all your equipment.
-Make sure it complies with the college rules regarding bags
+- A school bag to hold all your equipment

 How is a normal day at Emmanuel structured?

 Probably one of the biggest changes your child will experience at Emmanuel College is the daily routine of moving from one lesson to another.
 Here is how the Emmanuel day is structured.